 Warning: I paint with a broad brush in this post.
 If you are not the type of Evangelical mentioned in this post, no need to whine, complain, moan, and object to my unfair characterization of your tribe.
 Perhaps you should ponder why you are still an Evangelical instead of feeling butt-hurt over being unfairly characterized.
 When Donald Trump was elected, that was your cue to run, run, run.
-Unless you have no legs or wheelchair, I can’t think of one reason for thoughtful, decent, socially aware Christians to remain Evangelical.
+Unless you have no legs or are in a wheelchair, I can’t think of one reason for thoughtful, decent, socially aware Christians to remain Evangelical.
+Note that this was initially written in 2018 and has been updated.

 Many critics believe that Evangelicalism is imploding; that the baby birthed by the Moral Majority decades ago has now turned into a full-grown, power-hungry monster.
 Drunk with political success, many Evangelicals have abandoned all pretense of being followers of Jesus.
-Eighty-two percent of voting white Evangelicals voted for Donald Trump, arguably the most unqualified, most vile man to ever sit in the Oval Office.
-Trump made and continues to make a mockery of virtually everything Evangelicals supposedly hold dear, yet the president continues to have widespread support in the Evangelical community.
+Eighty-two percent of voting white Evangelicals voted for Donald Trump in 2016 — arguably the most unqualified, most vile man to ever sit in the Oval Office.
+In 2020, Evangelicals lined up and voted for Trump again.
+Trump made and continues to make a mockery of virtually everything Evangelicals supposedly hold dear, yet the former president continues to have widespread support in the Evangelical community.
 Trump is a pathological liar, capable of repeatedly contradicting himself in a matter of minutes.
-Showing all the marks of being a sociopath, the president has no regard for women, children, the disabled, or, quite frankly, the human race.
+He is also guilty of trying to overthrow the Federal government.
+Showing all the marks of being a sociopath, the former president has no regard for women, children, the disabled, or, quite frankly, the human race.
 Trump is a one-man band, and all that matters to him is the fawning love he receives at campaign rallies and from positive news coverage.
 Trump continues to attack the very foundation of our democracy.
-He daily lashes out at the media — except for Fox News — calling them fake, threatening them with punitive action.
-It is clear to all who are paying attention that the president’s election campaign was in bed with people out to destroy our country.
-Winning at all costs is what matters to Trump, and one has to wonder if this approach will one day lead to another depression or world war.
-Recent news reports reveal that President Trump, Secretary of Homeland Security Kirstjen Nielsen, and Attorney General Jeff Sessions — all of whom are professing Christians — think it is moral, decent, and right to separate children from their parents in their zero-tolerance pursuit of shutting off the flow of undocumented people coming into the United States.
+He daily lashes out at the media — calling them fake, threatening them with punitive action.
+It is clear to all who are paying attention that Trump is in bed domestically and internationally with people out to destroy our country.
+Winning at all costs is what matters to Trump.
 Despite all these things, Evangelicals still overwhelmingly support porn-star-loving, pussy-grabber-in-chief, Donald Trump.
-It seems the president was right when he said that he could murder someone and people would still vote for him.
-It leaves me to wonder if there’s anything the president could do that would cause Evangelicals to turn on him and demand his removal from office.
-I have come to the conclusion that, for the most part, the pathological desire for a return to the mythical days when America was white, Christian, and great precludes most Evangelicals from ever seriously asking themselves the question, what would Jesus do?
+It seems the disgraced ex-president was right when he said that he could stand in the middle of 5th Avenue and shoot someone and people would still vote for him.
+It leaves me to wonder if there’s anything Trump could do that would cause Evangelicals to turn on him and demand an end to his reign.
+(And, no, Ron De Santis isn’t any better.)
+I have come to the conclusion that, for the most part, the pathological need for a return to the mythical days when America was white, Christian, and heterosexual precludes most Evangelicals from ever seriously asking themselves the question, what would Jesus do?

 The current state of affairs has me wondering if there will be any Evangelicals in Heaven?
 I have my doubts.
 Consider the words of Jesus in Matthew 25:31-46: